Global Action to Prevent War - Australia

-- Dr Ken Macnab, President, Centre for Peace and Conflict Studies (NSW)
+- Dr Ken Macnab, President, Department of Peace and Conflict Studies (NSW)

-- Mr Adam Maine, Intern, Centre for Peace and Conflict Studies (NSW)
+- Mr Adam Maine, Intern, Department of Peace and Conflict Studies (NSW)

-- Dr Tim Marchant, Conflict Resolution Desk, CPACS (NSW)
+- Dr Tim Marchant, Conflict Resolution Desk, DPACS (NSW)

 Father Claude Mostowik, Pax Christi; Sydney Peace and Justice Coalition; Walk Against War Coalition